Applying the right QR code size to your campaigns can significantly contribute to its success, as it guarantees recognition and engagement.

 The farther you will place your QR code, the larger the size should be.

 A QR code on a billboard 20 meters (65 feet) from where a passer-by would be scanning it would probably need to be about 2 meters (6.5 feet) across.

-Calvin Klein made a great move in their billboard ad making it twice larger than usual so they will not miss out on any scan.
+Calvin Klein made a great move in their billboard ad, making it twice larger than usual so they will not miss out on any scans.

 The bigger your QR codes, the higher the chances you will get more scans.

 Long-distance QR codes include: